Sonictherocketman/Microblogger/README.md

 *IN DEV: See issues*

 A basic microblogging service implementing the [Open Microblog][1] standard.
-It is intended to be a base implementation of the standard; a proof of concept for the standard.
+It is intended to be a base implementation of the standard, a proof of concept.

 [1]: https://github.com/Sonictherocketman/Open-Microblog